jonwibowo/jonwibowo/README.md

 **Computational Social Scientist | Machine Learning & LLMs**

 🌟 **About Me**
 I explore the intersection of technology and the social world through data analysis, predictive modeling, and visualization.
 I turn complex information into meaningful insights, with a strong focus on data quality and understanding.
-Currently a Master's student in Computational Social Science (MaCSS) at UC Berkele
+Currently a Master's student in Computational Social Science (MaCSS) at UC Berkeley.

 📚 **Areas of Interest**